DLFMetadataAssessment/WebsiteDocumentation/entries/before-you-begin.md

 - GitHub.

 - And more!

-In addition to these resources, you may find the following resources useful:
+In addition to these resources, you may also find the following resources useful:

-- [**Github's Learning Lab**](https://lab.github.com/): This resource provides interactive tutorials on numerous topics--including various programming languages and GitHub.
+- [**Github's Learning Lab**](https://lab.github.com/): This resource provides interactive tutorials on numerous topics.

 - [**Learning GitHub**](https://www.linkedin.com/learning/learning-github): This LinkedIn Learning course provides a broad overview of GitHub and Git.

 - [**GitHub Documentation**](https://docs.github.com/en): GitHub's official documentation, which was used to create this website.

-As you begin to experiment with Git, GitHub, and Jekyll, remember that important things:
+As you begin to experiment with Git, GitHub, and Jekyll, just remember that:

-- Changes in GitHub are very easily reversed - so please experiment!
+- Mistakes are very easily reversed - so please feel free to experiment!

-- If you have any questions, comments, or concerns, please reach out the DLF MAWG group members listed in the [Maintenance](maintenance) page.
-They will be happy to answer your questions and help you out!
+- If you have any questions, comments, or concerns, please reach out the DLF MAWG group members listed in the [**Maintenance**](maintenance) page.
+They will be happy to help you out!

-Finally, this documentation is intended to be used to update the DLF MAWG's [Sandbox](https://github.com/DLFMetadataAssessment/Sandbox) and [Production](https://github.com/DLFMetadataAssessment/DLFMetadataAssessment.github.io) websites.
-However, its core components and workflow can be adapted for any GitHub project.

-# Next Steps
+<h2>Next Steps</h2>

-Once you are more familiar with relevant core concepts, move on to the [**Installation**](installation) page.
+Once you are more familiar these topics, or if you are a GitHub veteran, please navigate to the [**Installation**](installation) page to begin installing necessary software setting up your GitHub environments.